 Wheelchair positions are available in the South West Corner of the venue and include a free companion ticket.
-These positions will be allocated with 2 metre social distancing from other parties.
 A shelter covers some of these positions from the elements but not all.
 Some of the positions are accessible via a ramp.

 Ambulant disabled seating is available in the South Terrace with ramped access and one small step onto the row of seats.
 A free companion ticket is also available should you be unable to attend the event without assistance.
 This stand has no roof cover and is open to the elements.

 Accessible tickets will be sold on a first come, first served basis and are available to the priority window group from 10am on Wednesday 23rd June.
 Tickets will be available for general sale from 12 noon on Wednesday 23rd June.

 Tickets can be purchased by calling the accessibility team on 0800 640 5001 (open Monday – Friday, 9am-5pm).
 Calls are free from UK landlines and mobiles.